caubm/ExactMed/cran-comments.md

   Lefebvre (11:43, 12:21)
   Samoilenko (11:21, 12:9)

+Found the following (possibly) invalid DOIs:
+    DOI: 10.1093/aje/kwab055
+      From: DESCRIPTION
+      Status: Forbidden
+      Message: 403

 This is a new submission.

-Mispelled words are all proper names.
+Misspelled words are all proper names.

+The 'invalid DOIs' message appears only with the R-hub verification service, and after typing the DOI specifications in the format suggested by CRAN.
+All DOIs were manually checked and are valid.

 ## Downstream dependencies